Law Clerk Program

 The Public Service of Canada is also committed to developing inclusive, barrier-free selection processes and work environments.
 If contacted in relation to a job opportunity or testing (including interview), you should advise us in a timely fashion of the accommodation measures which must be taken to enable you to be assessed in a fair and equitable manner.
 Information received relating to accommodation measures will be addressed confidentially.

-As an applicant, you are required to upload the following directly within the online application (cover letter, c.v., writing sample and undergraduate transcript).
+As an applicant, you are required to upload the following directly within the online application (cover letter, C.V.,

 CAS – 11th floor

-Your referees must send their letter of reference in PDF format, titled as specified below, to firstname.lastname@example.org.
+referees must send their signed letter of reference in PDF format, with the document titled as specified below, to email@example.com.

 The letters should be titled thus: YOURNAMErefREFEREENAME